The 50 Best Christian High Schools in America

 RCS serves an economically depressed area.
 Therefore, in addition to selling Code Talker and choir DVDs, as well as a book on Rehoboth, the school also sponsors a Saturday Sale at a local church where every item costs a dollar.
 The sale is operated by volunteers, with proceeds going to the tuition assistance program.

 Rehoboth employs highly qualified personnel and offers AP and college courses.
 The Navajo language is taught, as well as Navajo government.
-Seniors keep a digital portfolio and—along with the juniors—have an adult mentor.
-Every student has a faculty adviser.
+Seniors keep a digital portfolio and---along with the juniors---have an adult mentor.
+Every student has a faculty advisor.

 Students attend chapel each week, and a Christian point of view is incorporated into every lesson.
 Students participate in community service, band, and choir ministries, as well as a yearly mission and service trips.